gracchus163/hopeless/README.md

-# Hope 2020 matrix bot
+# Hope 2020 Matrix bot

+Otherwise known as HOPE CoreBot.
 Based on the extremely useful nio-template
 Users message the bot with their ticket token which is validated and they get invited to the conference matrix rooms.
 ![Example](example.png)